Charles Trenet

-Another of Trenet's songs, "Formidable", was written as impressions of a trip to the U.S. Other Trenet songs were recorded by French singers such as Maurice Chevalier, Jean Sablon and Fréhel.

 Early life

 Trenet was born in Avenue Charles Trenet, Narbonne, Occitanie, France, the son of Françoise Louise Constance (Caussat) and Lucien Etienne Paul Trenet.
-When he was seven years old, his parents divorced and he was sent to boarding school in Béziers, but he returned home just a few months later, suffering from typhoid fever.
-It was during his convalescence at home that he developed his artistic talents, taking up music, painting and sculpting.
+When he was age seven, his parents divorced, and he was sent to boarding school in Béziers, but he returned home just a few months later, suffering from typhoid fever.
+It was during his convalescence at home that he developed his artistic talents, such as performing music, painting and sculpting.
+His mother remarried, and he lived with her and his stepfather, writer Benno Vigny.

 In 1922, Trenet moved to Perpignan, this time as a day pupil.
-A water-colourist friend of the family, André Fons-Godail, the "Catalan Renoir", used to take him out painting.
+André Fons-Godail, the "Catalan Renoir" and a friend of the family, took him for excursions with painting.
 His poetry is said to have the painter's eye for detail and colour.
-Many of his songs had references to his surroundings such as places near Narbonne, the Pyrenees and the Mediterranean coast.
+Many of his songs refer to his surroundings such as places near Narbonne, the Pyrenees and the Mediterranean coast.

 He passed his baccalauréat with high marks in 1927.
-After leaving school he left for Berlin, where he studied art, and later he also briefly studied at art schools in France.
-When Trenet first arrived in Paris in the 1930s, he worked in a movie studio as a props handler and assistant, and later joined up with the artists in the Montparnasse neighbourhood.
+After leaving school, he left for Berlin, where he studied art, and later, he also briefly studied at art schools in France.
+When Trenet first arrived in Paris in the 1930s, he worked in a movie studio as a props handler and assistant, and later joined the artists in the Montparnasse neighbourhood.
 His admiration of the surrealist poet and Catholic mystic Max Jacob (1876–1944) and his love of jazz were two factors that influenced Trenet's songs.

 Before World War II

 From 1933 to 1936, he worked with the Swiss pianist Johnny Hess as a duo known as Charles and Johnny.
 They performed at various Parisian venues, such as Le Fiacre, La Villa d'Este, the Européen and the Alhambra.
 They recorded 18 discs for Pathé, the most successful of which was "Quand les beaux jours seront là/Sur le Yang-Tsé-Kiang".
 The Charles and Johnny records feature Hess on piano, with the two frequently singing in two-part harmonies with quickly alternating solo spots for the two.
-Around 1935, the duo appeared regularly on the radio on a broadcast called Quart d'heure des enfants terribles.
+Around 1935, the duo appeared regularly on the radio on a broadcast titled Quart d'heure des enfants terribles.

 The duo continued until 1936 when Trenet was called up for national service.
 After performing this, he received the nickname that he would retain all his life: "Le Fou chantant" (The Singing Madman).
 He began his solo career in 1937, recording for Columbia, his first disc being "Je chante/Fleur bleue".
 The exuberant "Je chante" gave rise to the notion of Trenet as a "singing vagabond", a theme that appeared in a number of his early songs and films.
 He shot to stardom very quickly; as Jean Cocteau put it, when Trenet sang, "He was so young, so fresh that the bar yielded to a rustic decor, the projectors became the stiff branches of a cherry tree, the microphone a hollyhock, the piano a cow."